alexisakers/BulletinBoard/README.md

 ![Activity Indicator](https://raw.githubusercontent.com/alexaubry/BulletinBoard/master/.assets/demo_activity.png)

-## Automatic Dismissal
+## Dismissal

-If you set the `isDismissable` property to `true`, the user will be able to dismiss the bulletin by tapping outside of the card.
+If you set the `isDismissable` property to `true`, the user will be able to dismiss the bulletin by tapping outside of the card or by swiping the card down.

 You should set this property to `true` for the last item.